Hardyxu8067/BINN/README.md

 ## Installation Instructions

 The key packages to install are PyTorch, PyTorch Geometric, Numpy, Scipy, Pandas, matplotlib, scikit-learn, geopandas, mat73, and netCDF4.
+The exact version numbers needed to reproduce our results are pinned in `requirements.txt`.
 Here are instructions to install the necessary packages:

 Create a virtual env called ".venv", and activate it
 ```